 in August 1970 gave him a huge boost in America.
 After the first night, major newspapers published rave reviews, with the Chicago Sun Times

 declaring, "He was a major star before the end of his first set."
 His first hit came a few months later with "Your Song

 ," which went to #8 in January 1971.

 As a child, John didn't need glasses, but wore a pair anyway to look like Buddy Holly.
 Bad idea: They damaged his eyes so much that he was soon forced to wear them for real. (from The Buddy Holly Story by John Goldrosen)

 After he topped a poll by Cadbury to find Britain's favorite personality, Madame Tussaud's Wax Museum in London made a statue of Elton out of 227lbs (126kgs) of Cadbury's Dairy Milk Chocolate.
 He's the first solo rock star to get a wax portrait made by Madame Tussaud's.
 The Beatles were the first rock band.

 Adam - Wrexham, Wales

-His 1975 album Captain Fantastic and the Brown Dirty Cowboy was a charting milestone for the singer and the industry.
-Not only was it his first album to enter the US charts at #1, it was the first time an artist ever debuted at the top of the Billboard 200.
-His other 1975 album, Rock of the Westies, was the second.
+His 1975 album Captain Fantastic and the Brown Dirty Cowboy was first album to to debut at #1 on the US Albums chart (the Billboard 200).
+His album Rock of the Westies, released later in 1975, was the second.

 He was inducted into the Rock and Roll Hall of Fame in 1994 by Guns 'N' Roses lead singer Axl Rose, who calls John a major influence.